subquery/documentation/docs/indexer/run_publish/publish.md

 You can also use `@subql/cli` to create a new deployment of your project to our Managed Service.
 Please follow the guide on how to [create a new project](./cli.md#create-a-new-project) on the SubQuery Managed Service in the [CLI documentation](./cli.md).

+**Subgraph deployments are not supported in the CLI**

 ## Deploy your First Version

 There are three methods to deploy a new version of your project to the SubQuery Managed Service, you can use the UI or directly, via the `subql` cli tool, or using an automated GitHub Action.

 ### Using the UI

 While creating a project will setup the display behaviour of the project, you must deploy a version of it before it becomes operational.
-Deploying a version triggers a new SubQuery indexing operation to start, and sets up the required query service to start accepting GraphQL requests.
+Deploying a version triggers an indexing operation to start, and sets up the required query service to start accepting GraphQL requests.
 You can also deploy new versions to existing projects here.

 With your new project, you'll see a "Deploy your first version" button.
 Click this, and fill in the required information about the deployment:

-- **CID:** Provide your IPFS deployment CID (without the leading `ipfs://`).
-This can be acquired by running `subql publish` with the CLI.
-The rest of the fields should then auto-populate.
+- **CID:** Provide your IPFS deployment CID.
+Retrieve this by following the steps for [SubQuery Projects here](#publish-your-subquery-project-to-ipfs) and [Subgraphs here](#publish-your-subgraph-project-to-ipfs)
 - **Manifest:** The details are obtained from the contents of the provided CID.
 - **Override Network and Dictionary Endpoints:** You can override the endpoints in your project manifest here.
 - **Indexer Version:** This is the version of SubQuery's node service that you want to run this SubQuery on.
 See [`@subql/node`](https://www.npmjs.com/package/@subql/node).